PatchworkBoy/VCVRack_CableControl/README.md

 Attach tip connector of 3.5mm socket to each GPIO pin.
 Short with mono 3.5mm patch leads.
 Done!

 GPIO0 & 1 are skipped as I intend to use the UART to link multiple Picos to one "master".
 Really any expansion needs doing over i2c or SPI.
 This is all just a quick dirty example.

+**What's happening on the Pico:** ALL GPIO PINS are set as input and pulled high in the code.
+GPIO Pins 2 thru 14 are switched to outputs one at a time and pulled low and then GPIO Pins 15 thru 27 are scanned for any also pulled low.
+Their state is compared against and a statematrix dictionary object - if the state changes, the relevant MIDI CC codes are sent to reflect the change - then the statematrix updated to store the latest current state.
+The current GPIO Output is then switched back to an input pulled high, and moves on to the next output pin.
+This prevents any pair of pins being set as an Output simultaneously, as a short between two pins set as Outputs would damage the Pico.
+This scanning process runs in a continuous loop.

 ![PiPico GPIO Pins](https://cdn-learn.adafruit.com/assets/assets/000/099/339/large1024/raspberry_pi_Pico-R3-Pinout-narrow.png)